MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

 [Meister Eckhart](https://en.wikipedia.org/wiki/Meister_Eckhart) was a 13th-century German theologian, Catholic priest, and member of the [Dominican Order](https://en.wikipedia.org/wiki/Dominican_Order).

-He is best known for his sermons, which he delivered in German to lay audiences—an unusual choice at a time when Latin was the standard language of the clergy.
+He is best known for his sermons, which he delivered in German to lay audiences; an unusual choice at a time when Latin was the standard language of the clergy.
 His sermons are deeply mystical, characterized by rich and often poetic language.
 Although he was accused of heresy by the Church, many of the charges were later dropped.

 ## Sermon 9